CircleID: ICDAR 2026 Competition on Writer and Pen Identification from Hand-Drawn Circles

 Task 2 Leaderboard: Pen Classification

-- Evaluation data: Full test set (Part A + Part B) to measure robustness across both known and unseen writers.
+• Evaluation data: The full evaluation set to measure robustness across both seen and unseen writers.

 Leaderboard protocol: During the competition, the leaderboard is computed using only 30% of the test set annotations (public leaderboard).
 The remaining 70% of the test set annotations are held back (private leaderboard) and are used to update the final rankings at the end of the challenge.